-MASTER OF BUSINESS ADMINISTRATION PROGRAM
+MASTER OF BUSINESS ADMINISTRATION PROGRAM (ONLINE MBA)

 The Master of Business Administration Online Program (MBA) at Brentwood University is designed for professionals of all experience levels, some of whom may be looking to advance in their career and others to change into the business field from other fields.
 More importantly, the MBA program at Brentwood University is a preparation for students who want to start and operate their own business.
 Upon completion of the core credit courses, students have the option to expand their education with a specialization by completing two additional specialization courses.